tds333/simver/SimpleVersioning.rst

 **Is there a difference between a pre-release and development version?**

-A development version is simply a pre-release and the advice is to use the letter "a" as indicator.
+A development version is simply a pre-release and the advice is to use the letters "dev" as indicator.

 **Is there a simple way to indicate a release version?**